shashihawanna/codeigniter4_Simple_Admin/README.md

-# codeigniter4 Multi Admin with login
+# Codeigniter 4 Multi Admin with login
-Access control logic for two user types: administrators and super administrators.
+1.Access control logic for two user types: administrators and super administrators.

-Multi-user login with permissions
+2.Multi-user login with permissions in codeigniter 4

+3.Login in codeigniter 4

+4.Filters in codeigniter 4

 # How To Run